slayvi/cloudprogramming/README.md

 Next, you need to make sure Terraform runs on your PC.
 For downloading and setting up the tool please visit the [official website](https://www.terraform.io/).

 4. Docker
 Last, you will need Docker on your PC.
 For download and documentation, please check the [official website](https://www.docker.com/).
+Make sure Docker is running when apply the IaC to AWS.

 After following the above mentioned steps, you're good to go and run the terraform script.